 Reference Copies and Approval

 The purpose of the reference copy is to give you a chance to hear your finished master start to finish in a listening environment that you are familiar with.
-Whether your favourite system is your car stereo, your ipod and headphones, your studio monitors, whatever - we understand the importance of checking your master in that setting.
+Whether your favourite system is your car stereo, headphones, your studio monitors, whatever - we understand the importance of checking your master in that setting.

 Once the reference copy has been approved we proceed with the production master.